atarashansky/self-assembling-manifold/README.md

 [![Build Status](https://travis-ci.com/atarashansky/self-assembling-manifold.svg?branch=master)](https://travis-ci.com/atarashansky/self-assembling-manifold)

-# self-assembling-manifold -- SAM version 0.5.0
+# self-assembling-manifold -- SAM version 0.5.1
 The Self-Assembling-Manifold (SAM) algorithm.

+# Update (6/13/2019)

+Created a new control panel figure.
+All widgets are now in this window.

+Added a "Show plot history" button.
+Clicking this button opens a new window with an image of a previous plot shown.
+You can scroll hovering over this image to scroll through all previously generated plots.

 # Update (6/6/2019)